agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 mkdir ~/log
 ```

-### Create system services
+### Create validator service

-I need to create two system services; the validator service (that runs the script) and the tuner service.
-By running them as services they can be configured to start at boot.
-The system can also restart services automatically if they crash.

-#### Validator service

 ```diff
 !
 Perform as user with root privileges
 ```

+Running the validator as a system service makes it easy to start it automatically at boot.
+The system can also restart services automatically if they crash, as the service manager monitors all services continously.

-I create the file `validator.service` inside systemd:
+I start by creating the `validator.service` file:
 ```bash
 sudo nano /etc/systemd/system/validator.service
 ```